← Blog |

 Frequently Asked Questions

-Should I use Harris-Benedict or Mifflin-St Jeor?
+What's better, Harris-Benedict or Mifflin-St Jeor?

-Does the Harris-Benedict equation work for athletes?
+Does Harris-Benedict work for athletes?

 Related Articles